Gamma Sagittae

 Gamma Sagittae, Latinized from γ Sagittae, is the brightest star in northern constellation of Sagitta.
 A single star, it is visible to the naked eye with an apparent visual magnitude of +3.47.
 Based upon an annual parallax shift of 12.62 mas as seen from Earth, it is located about 288 light-years from the Sun.
 It is moving closer to the Sun with a radial velocity of −34 km/s.

 This is a red giant star with a stellar classification of M0 III.
 It is most likely (94% chance) on the red-giant branch of its evolutionary lifespan, fusing hydrogen along a shell to generate energy.
-The star is around 2.35 billion years old with roughly 55 times the Sun's radius.
+The star is around 2.35 billion years old with roughly 58 times the Sun's radius.
 Mass estimates range from 0.9 to 1.8 times the mass of the Sun.
-It is radiating about 562 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,862 K.
+It is radiating nearly 700 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,904 K.